fredjoya/free-genai-bootcamp-2025/opea-comps/Readme.md

 Q: Will the model be downloaded in the container?
 Does that mean the LLM model will be deleted when the container stops running?

 A: The model will download into the container, and vanish when the container stops running. you need to mount a local drive and there is probably more work to be done.

+Q: For LLM service which can text-generate, it suggests it will only work with TGI/vLLM, and all you have to do is have it running.
+Do TGI and vLLM have a standardized API, or is there code to detect which one is running?
+Do we have to really use Xeon or Gaudi processors?

+vLLM, TGI (Text Generation Inference), and Ollama all offer APIs with OpenAI compatibility, so in theory they should be interchangeable.